 Stand in Line for Hyped Pastries at Tartine Bakery & Cafe

-Chad Robertson is America’s first modern cult baker, and this tiny Mission District outpost—neighboring Pizzeria Delfina—is where to experience the loaves of tangy country bread that sell out insanely quickly, and/or a morning bun dusted with brown sugar, cinnamon, and orange zest.
-Lines are long in the morning when locals need a pastry-punch to start the day, and at 4:30 pm when the 250 famed loaves emerge.
-The small bakery has a coffee counter, but seating can be difficult to find.
+Chad Robertson is America’s first modern cult baker, and this tiny Mission District outpost—neighboring Pizzeria Delfina—is the original place to experience the loaves of tangy country bread that sell out instantly.
+Brave a line of locals to get your own morning bun dusted with brown sugar, cinnamon, and orange zest, or wait until 4:30 pm when the 250 famed loaves emerge.
+Like all things San Francisco, critics say it just ain’t the same, but the recipe hasn’t changed, and the proof is in the bread lines.

 Play Vintage Arcade Games at Musée Mécanique

+There’s no place like an arcade if it’s a rainy day.
 A museum in name only, the Musée Mécanique, housed in the tourist-heavy neighborhood of Fisherman’s Wharf, is one of San Francisco’s most quirky institutions.
-The museum is full of more than 200 antique arcade games from the early days of mechanization, most of which were rescued from San Francisco’s defunct beachside amusement park, Playland at the Beach.
-Coin-operated fortune tellers, moving dioramas, stereoscopes and more will amaze and delight adults and children, alike.
+The museum is full of more than 200 antique arcade games from the early days of mechanization, most rescued from San Francisco’s defunct beachside amusement park, Playland at the Beach.
+Coin-operated fortune tellers, moving dioramas, stereoscopes, and more will amaze and delight adults and children alike.
+The only ones who won’t enjoy this are sourpusses and scaredy cats who can’t handle the folksy but admittedly frightening visages inside some of the vintage games.

-One of San Francisco’s most beautiful neighborhoods, North Beach (once upon a time an actual beach, before the city extended the shoreline with landfill) is a living, breathing historical landmark.
-Settled by Italian immigrants displaced by the 1906 earthquake, North Beach remains San Francisco’s “Little Italy,” populated by establishments like century-old foccacia purveyors, Liguria Bakery, and a string of rotating Italian joints along Columbus Avenue.
+One of San Francisco’s most beautiful neighborhoods, North Beach (once upon a time an actual beach before the city extended the shoreline with a landfill), is a living and breathing historical landmark.
+Settled by Italian immigrants displaced by the 1906 earthquake, North Beach remains San Francisco’s “Little Italy,” populated by establishments like century-old Foccacia purveyors, Liguria Bakery, and a string of rotating Italian joints along Columbus Avenue.
 But there’s more here than just Mediterranean heritage.
-In the ‘50s, it was the home of Joe DiMaggio and Marilyn Monroe and the center of the Beat Movement (whose members frequently met at the still standing Caffe Trieste).
-In the ‘60s and ‘70s it became a center for debauchery with strip clubs and peep shows popping up along the main drag.
-And, on the steeply sloped streets that encircle the neighborhood, you’ll find two of the city’s most iconic landmarks: Coit Tower and the uber-crooked section of Lombard Street.
+In the ‘50s, this was the home of Joe DiMaggio and Marilyn Monroe and the center of the Beat Movement (whose members frequently met at the still-standing Caffe Trieste).
+For fans of Jack Kerouac, visit Vesuvio’s.
+For the devout, check out where Sister Act 2 was filmed at Saints Peter and Paul Church.
+On the steeply sloped streets that encircle the neighborhood, there are tales of murder and socialite scandals along Lombard Street.

 Dive Into Urban Ruins at the Sutro Baths

 What was once the largest indoor saltwater swimming pool in the world today lies in ruins on the rocky bluffs of San Francisco’s west coast.
-For seventy years the Sutro Baths drew bathing beauties from around the region but, when it burned down in 1966, the attraction’s remains came under the protection of the Golden Gate National Recreation Area.
-Explore what’s left—staircases to nowhere, blocked passageways and a cave—to the soundtrack of pounding Pacific waves clamoring to refill the now defunct pools.
+For seventy years, the Sutro Baths drew bathing beauties from around the region, but when it burned down in 1966, the attraction’s remains came under the protection of the Golden Gate National Recreation Area.
+Explore what’s left, including staircases to nowhere, blocked passageways, and a cave rumored to be the site of The Black Pope’s dark rituals.

 Go Roller Skating at the Church of 8 Wheels

-What looks from the outside like just another Western Addition church gets its unique, funkified services rolling on Fridays and Saturdays.
-Inside, The Church of 8 Wheels is a roller skating rink to write home about, the forty-year old brainchild of San Francisco’s “Godfather of Skate,” David G. Miles, Jr. With a DJ spinning disco, funk and R&B the Church is open every weekend for fun-loving worshippers on two- or four-wheels.
+A massive church straddling a flurry of traffic greets you atop a hill.
+Inside, praise and play with the unique, funkified services that roll on Fridays and Saturdays.
+The Church of 8 Wheels is a roller-skating rink to write home about.
+The forty-year-old brainchild of San Francisco’s “Godfather of Skate” (AKA David G. Miles Jr) features a DJ spinning disco, funk, and R&B. The Church is open every weekend for fun-loving worshippers on two or four wheels.

 Unleash Your Inner Child at Seward Street Slides